nathan-m2004/Flappy/README.md

   hidden.sigmoid();
 ```

-After this we repeat the process using the `hidden` weight layer, and return the values as a array
+After this we repeat the process using the `hidden` weight layer, and return the values as an array

 ```javascript
   let output = Matrix.multiply(this.weights_ho, hidden);